 Last week we talked about building your academic calendar.
-It’s one of the things that you need to steer your course throughout this adventure.
+It’s one of the things that you need to steer your course throughout this adventure of teaching your kids at home.
 Let’s review the navigational tools we’ve discussed so far in this series on Getting Started in Homeschooling:

 - Determination – the gumption to tackle such a lofty goal

 - A Philosophy of Education – the ideas that will fuel your

 - Teaching Resources – books and curriculum that help you achieve the educational goals you’ve set for your family